markheo/Baekjoon-Algorithm/README.md

 # Baekjoon-Algorithm
-These are the codes I wrote while solving various problems on the Baekjun web page in 2023.
+These are the codes I wrote while solving various problems on the Baekjoon web page in 2023.